 David A. Newman draws upon his experience as a senior White House and U.S. Department of Justice (DOJ) attorney and his extensive background in government regulation and national security to guide clients through sensitive matters pertaining to national security and global risk and crisis management.
-He has significant experience advising clients on crisis management, cybersecurity, counseling clients on Committee on Foreign Investments in the United States (CFIUS) reviews, and conducting internal and government-facing cross-border investigations.
+He has significant experience advising clients on crisis management, cybersecurity, counseling clients on Committee on Foreign Investments in the United States (CFIUS) reviews, navigating clients through Foreign Agents Registration Act (FARA) investigations, representing clients in connection with congressional inquiries and hearings, and conducting internal and government-facing cross-border investigations.

-Mr. Newman also routinely advises clients on cybersecurity and data privacy matters including sensitive issues involving breach preparedness and response, ransomware attacks, vulnerability disclosure policies, and economic espionage.
-Recently named as one of the top “4o under 40” figures in the data law bar around the world by Global Data Review, Mr. Newman is regularly called upon by CNBC, The Wall Street Journal, and Wired Magazine, among others, to provide thought leadership and insights on trending cybersecurity issues.
-A former law clerk on the U.S. Supreme Court, Mr. Newman is routinely asked to advise clients on both the near-term and long-term implications of unsettled issues at the intersection of law and emerging technology.
+David also routinely advises clients on cybersecurity and data privacy matters including sensitive issues involving breach preparedness and response, ransomware attacks, vulnerability disclosure policies, and economic espionage.
+Recently named as one of the top “40 under 40” figures in the data law bar around the world by Global Data Review, David is regularly called upon by CNBC, The Wall Street Journal, and Wired Magazine, among others, to provide thought leadership and insights on trending cybersecurity issues.
+A former law clerk on the U.S. Supreme Court, he is routinely asked to advise clients on both the near-term and long-term implications of unsettled issues at the intersection of law and emerging technology.

-Prior to joining Morrison & Foerster, Mr. Newman held several key posts at the White House, including serving as Special Assistant and Associate Counsel to President Obama and in multiple positions on the staff of the National Security Council.
-Throughout his tenure at the White House, Mr. Newman played a central role in coordinating the Administration’s response to domestic and international crises.
-He also regularly advised the President and other senior administration officials on a range of complex matters affecting the federal government and oversaw a broad portfolio that spanned national security priorities, crisis response and preparedness planning, new data and technology initiatives, criminal justice reform, and civil rights litigation.
+Prior to joining Morrison & Foerster, David held several key posts at the White House, including serving as Special Assistant and Associate Counsel to President Obama and in multiple positions on the staff of the National Security Council.
+Throughout his tenure at the White House, David played a central role in coordinating the Administration’s response to domestic and international crises including serving as Chief of Staff in the Office of the Ebola Response Coordinator, in which role he helped coordinate the U.S. government’s response to the largest Ebola outbreak in recorded history.
+David also regularly advised the President and other senior administration officials on a range of complex matters affecting the federal government and oversaw a broad portfolio that spanned national security priorities, crisis response and preparedness planning, new data and technology initiatives, criminal justice reform, and civil rights litigation.